thoughtspot/thoughtspot.github.io/_admin/setup/set-up-relay-host.md

 ## Configure an email to receive alerts

 ThoughtSpot sends alerts to the email address specified during installation.
-If no email address was entered, no alerts are sent.
-You should add an email to receive alerts by issuing:
+If you do not specify an email address, you do not receive any alerts.
+To add an email to receive alerts, issue the following command.

+{% include note.html content="Add the ThoughtSpot Support alert email, <code>prod-alerts@thoughtspot.com</code>, to allow ThoughtSpot Support to receive alerts.
+ThoughtSpot Support monitors these alerts to ensure your cluster's health.
+Do not add this email to POC or demo environments." %}

 ```
-$ tscli monitoring set-config --email <your_email>
+$ tscli monitoring set-config --email <prod-alerts@thoughtspot.com>,<your_email>
 ```

 To send to multiple emails, provide a comma-separated list with no spaces.